mckn-larp/history/2-Garou/README.md

   Every Garou must navigate where they stand in the growing divide.

 - **The Cost of Survival**
-  The alliance with the Sabbat is a wound on the Nation's spirit.
+  The "agreement" with the Sabbat is a wound on the Nation's spirit.
   Every Garou must decide what sacrifices they are willing to make—and what lines they refuse to cross.

 ### Economic Themes